This is a (hopefully) simple guideline about dressing and preparing for cold weather riding, randonneuring, and commuting.

 Dress quickly - Go outside.

-My interpretation of this is simply, don't think about it too much.
+My interpretation of this is simply don't think about it too much.
 Preparedness is key and, yes, gear makes a difference - otherwise it wouldn't take up so much space here.
-If the conditions outside give you good, clear roads, don't over-think the conditions.
+If the conditions outside give you good, clear roads, don't over-think the temperatures.
 Suit up quickly - Commit.
 Have all your stuff ready, dress, open the garage, and get moving.
 The first three miles are the hardest: sprint.
 Once your internal furnace gets fired up, you can maintain a nice cushion of warmth that will soon have you unzipping layers and smiling.
 For brevets, go inside at controls - warm up - keep moving, get rolling again fast.
 The key is keeping that "I'm working" heat cushion alive, carefully balanced against sweat evaporation, and you'll do fine.

 Finally, in closing - I have a lot of answers here that have worked out for ME, and again this is all very personal -- but the one resource I have gone to again and again is IceBike.
-These guys know COLD, there are a LOT of product reviews and resources, and some links to some good products.
+These guys know COLD.
+There are a LOT of product reviews and resources, and some links to some good products.
 Check them out, please:

 - I always welcome questions, and am happy to chat: hit me: commuterDude